"go pee"

 On the plus side, it sounds like you're dog is making good progress.

 When I trained my Bichon, I used "Hurry Up", and that worked pretty good.
 However, one day I was babysitting, and my friend's daughter was taking forever to pick up the toys, so I said in a very toddler-friendly chipper voice, "Hurry up, please".
-Brooklyn was walking by, and immediately stopped in her tracked and squatted.
-Laughing
+Brooklyn was walking by, and immediately stopped in her tracked and squatted. :lol:

 hahaha!!!
 That's funny!!